Heerozh/spectre/README.md

 * In order to GPU optimize, the `CustomFactor.compute` function calculates the results of all bars at once, so you need to be careful to prevent Look-Ahead Bias, because the inputs are not just historical data.
 Also using `engine.test_lookahead_bias` do some tests.
-* spectre's `QuandlLoader` using float32 datatype for GPU performance.
+* spectre's normally using float32 data type for GPU performance.
 * spectre FactorEngine arranges data by bars, so `Return(win=10)` means 10 bars return, may actually be more than 10 days if some assets not open trading in period.
 You can change this behavior by aligning data: filling missing bars with NaNs in your DataLoader, please refer to the